 Present day.
 I, for one, am thrilled to see that rum is getting it’s second chance.
 And not the “fruity cocktails to mask the flavor” kind of second chance.
 But a real second chance worthy of this amazing economy-building, revolution-spurring spirit.
 Rum’s history is certainly tainted with an awful part of our own global history but the ingenuity and persistence of those early distillers is not to be lost.
 As John Adams himself said in a letter to a friend, “I know not why we should blush to confess that molasses was an essential ingredient in American independence.
 Many great events have proceeded from much smaller causes.”* Craft distillers across the country, particularly in New England, have taken up the cause of bringing rum back to the forefront of American spirits.
 And they’re doing it beautifully and deliciously…

 So, now that we have you up to speed with what rum is and its own dark n’ stormy history it’s time to dive in and get drinking!
-Stay tuned for next week’s article where we’ll cover the different styles of rum and give some recommendations for craft rums that we just love.
+Stay tuned for our upcoming video on New England Rums and our next article where we’ll cover the different styles of rum and give some recommendations for craft rums that we just love.
 In the meanwhile we’d love to hear your thoughts on the history of rum.
 Do you agree that better understanding a spirit’s history and origins helps you better appreciate the drink itself?
 For us, it’s like travel in a glass and we hope it is for you too.